ivanmanko/ivanmanko/README.md

 ## 🚀 About Me

-I'm a software developer passionate about creating innovative solutions and finding optimal ways to solve problems.
-My experience spans various technologies, and I'm always ready to take on new challenges and expand my knowledge.
+I'm a passionate Python enthusiast with many years of experience in the field.
+My fascination with Python extends to all technologies related to it, and I'm constantly exploring new ways to leverage Python to solve real-world problems.
+I thrive on innovation, creativity, and the pursuit of knowledge.
+My journey in software development has equipped me with a diverse skill set, enabling me to tackle complex challenges and deliver optimal solutions.

 ### 🌍 Where to Find Me